Hearty and healthy veggie-packed vegan corn chowder. Blended up corn, potato, and coconut milk make the chowder base for this super delicious meal!

 Red Potatoes: Potatoes serve two purposes in this recipe: 1.) one potato takes the place of cream and flour for the chowder (thick broth) mixture and gets blended in a blender with some coconut milk, corn, and broth.
 This ensures you get that silky-smooth, creamy, thick and satisfying chowder without all the dairy and gluten!
 2.) one potato gets chopped and added to the soup for texture and that comforting appeal.

-Coconut Milk: All you need is a little canned coconut milk to help make the chowder nice and rich and creamy!
-I recommend sticking with full-fat canned coconut milk – don’t replace it with light coconut milk or use the coconut milk from a carton!
-The end result is the chowder is naturally sweet and rich, yet healthful!
+Coconut Milk: Full fat coconut milk takes the place of dairy milk to help make the chowder nice and rich and creamy!
+I recommend sticking with full-fat canned coconut milk or coconut cream, although you can use light coconut milk for a lower calorie version.
+I don’t recommend using almond milk as you’ll lose the rich savory flavors.
+The end result is the chowder is naturally sweet and rich creamy corn chowder packed with corn flavor, yet healthful!

-Vegetables: Onion, garlic, carrots, and bell pepper provide all sorts of flavor, hardiness, and color to this vibrant meal!
-I have also added celery in the past and I prefer the corn chowder without celery; however, if you’re a huge fan of it, add 2 or 3 stalks!
-If you want to get creative, consider adding other vegetables, like cauliflower.
+Vegetables: Onion, garlic, carrots, and red bell pepper provide all sorts of flavor, hardiness, and color to this vibrant meal!
+I have also added celery in the past and I prefer the corn chowder without celery; however, if youโre a huge fan of it, add 2 or 3 stalks!
+If you want to get creative, consider adding other vegetables, like cauliflower, poblano pepper, or sweet potatoes.

-Seasonings: This chowder is naturally sweet, rich and creamy all on its own, but you can add even more flavor by tossing in some Cajun seasoning, paprika, and/or cumin.
+Seasonings: This chowder is naturally sweet, rich and creamy all on its own, but you can add even more flavor by tossing in some black pepper, Cajun seasoning, garlic powder, paprika, chili powder and/or cumin.
 This combination gives a tiny smoky flavor and the slightest heat to offset the sweet.
 I love the chowder both with or without these seasonings.
 Be sure you add sea salt to taste!

 Liquid: For the broth/chowder mixture, we need some liquid.
-I typically use water, but you can also use vegetable broth (or chicken or beef broth if you aren’t vegan).
+I typically use water, but you can also use a few cups of vegetable broth (or chicken or beef broth if you arenโt vegan).
 You can also use more coconut milk for added richness.
 Options galore!

 How to Make Vegan Corn Chowder:

-Heat the avocado oil in a large stock pot (I use my Dutch oven) over medium-high heat.
-Add the chopped onion and sauté, stirring occasionally, until onion is beginning to turn brown, about 5 to 8 minutes.
+Heat the olive oil or avocado oil in a large stock pot (I use my Dutch oven) over medium-high heat.
+Add the chopped onion and sautรฉ, stirring occasionally, until onion is beginning to turn brown, about 5 to 8 minutes.

 Stir in the chopped celery, bell pepper, carrots, seasonings (if adding) and sea salt.
 Cover the Dutch oven and cook, stirring occasionally, until vegetables have softened, about 5 to 8 minutes.

 Transfer the chowder mixture to the stock pot along with the other chopped potato and bring to a full boil.
 Cook, stirring occasionally, until all vegetables have reached desired doneness, about 20 minutes.
-Taste for flavor and add sea salt to taste.
+Taste for flavor and add celery salt or sea salt to taste.

 To summarize: make this corn chowder while fresh corn is still in season to keep your belly warm and satisfied on the chilly evenings.